Grimsby Ice Factory: Operations

 The factory used four Pontifex ammonia compressors that were powered by steam produced from Lancashire boilers.
 Ice production increased in 1933, when electrical generators replaced the steam power source.
 Upon the introduction of electricity, two Linde ammonia compressors that were being used were replaced with "four four-cylinder vertical valve ammonia compressors" manufactured by J & E Hall.
 These latter J & E Hall compressors remain inside the building today, and have been described as "the sole surviving example of this type of equipment".

 The factory used a system of metal cans filled with water that were lowered into a tank filled with a calcium chloride brine solution.
 The brine solution was cooled by coils within the tanks, which were filled with a liquid ammonia refrigerant.
 After ice formed in the cans, they were placed in a thawing tank, after which the ice would separate from the cans and float to the top.
 The ice was then crushed and delivered to trawlers at Grimsby's seaport.

 Historical significance

 The structure and equipment at the Grimsby Ice Factory site is an important part of Grimsby's fishing heritage.
 It is a Grade II* listed building that is owned by Associated British Ports.
 It has been stated that some of the most important and largest refrigeration machinery in the world exists there, and that at one time, Grimsby "was the busiest fishing port in the world".
 It has been added to the World Monument Fund's biannual World Monuments Watch list, a global list of "buildings of historical importance that are risk of being lost to the elements".
 The structure has been considered as "the oldest and largest surviving of its type in the world".
 Furthermore, the building has been listed on the 'Heritage At Risk Register', managed by the English Heritage, an executive non-departmental public body of the British Government, since 2008.
+In 2018, it was included in Europa Nostra's shortlist of at-risk European cultural landmarks.